Life Alert Medical Alert Systems: Our Hands-On Review 2025

 Life Alert Base Unit

 To test my Life Alert base unit, I placed several calls using the built-in help button.
-Each time, my calls were promptly answered and the dispatch agent on the other end of the line asked if there was an emergency.
-When I informed the agent that I was simply testing my system, they told me the system was functioning properly and asked me to confirm my father’s birthdate as a precautionary measure.
+Each time, my calls were promptly answered, and the dispatch agent on the other end of the line asked if there was an emergency.
+When I informed the agent that I was simply testing my system, they told me the system was functioning properly and asked me to confirm my father’s birth date as a precautionary measure.

 Life Alert Necklace

 Similar to the help button on the base unit, my wearable help button also triggered a call to the Life Alert dispatch center.
 The primary difference is that this lightweight device could come with me around my home, provided I remained within 500 feet of the base unit.
+Since a majority of senior falls occur in the home, it’s important to make sure that help button alerts can reach the base unit from anywhere in the home.

 Life Alert Wall-Mounted Help Button